Last Modified September 30, 2014

 In these cases, the officer will prepare a report for development control managers who will make a decision to approve or refuse the application, and impose any conditions deemed appropriate.
 The decision notice will then normally be dispatched to the applicant (or agent) on the same day or following day.

-Although most applications are decided by the Head of Planning and Building Control, applications for major developments, together with certain other categories of development, are determined by our Planning Committee, made up of local councillors.
+Although most applications are decided under delegated authority, applications for major developments, together with certain other categories of development, are determined by our Planning Committee, made up of local councillors.
 Some applications may also be referred to the committee by a ward councillor.

-Decision on a particular planning application can be found in our Public Access.
+A decision on a particular planning application can be found in our Planning Application database .

 If you want copies of decision notices and other planning documents, you will need to apply and pay a fee.
 See our Planning and Building Control Charges for details.